larsks/blog.oddbit.com-posts/2016-02-19-deploy-an-ha-openstack-development-envir.md

         flavor: compute

-To create a minimal environment with a single controller and a single compute node, we could instead put the folling into our configuration
+To create a minimal environment with a single controller and a single compute node, we could instead put the following into our configuration
 file:

     overcloud_nodes: